Equipment Inventory Control - Residence Halls

 All equipment should be maintained in a safe, operable condition.
 Equipment not in this condition should be recorded on a Service Request for appropriate action to be taken (repair, disposal) or through the damage billing system.

-A. Campus Residence Hall Inventory Control Program Coordination will be administered by the Assistant Director of Residential Life for Operations.
+A. Campus Residence Hall Inventory Control Program Coordination will be administered by the Associate Director of Residential Life for Operations & Crisis.

-B. Residence Hall Area control will be managed by assigned Assistant Directors of Residential Life.
-The AD will be responsible for implementation of procedure through their Resident Directors/Community Directors and Resident Assistants.
+B. Residence Hall Area control will be managed by assigned Assistant/Area Directors of Residential Life.
+The AD will be responsible for implementation of procedure through their Resident Directors/Community Directors and Resident Assistants/Senior Residents.

 C. Disposal of Equipment: If any equipment that has been purchased by State Funds and is believed to be surplus (no longer used, nor expected to be used in the future, functional or not) established procedures for disposal must be followed.
 Disposal of equipment must follow Office of General Services (OGS) guidelines and procedures.

 A. The Room Condition Report (RCR) is available online through the Residential Life maintenance reporting portal.
 The entering conditions section of the RCR will be completed by the student prior to a student occupying a residential room or apartment.
 The RCR will be recorded online as a digital record retrievable by any staff member with access to the RL Staff online resource.
 It will provide all information pertinent to the condition of a room/apartment/lounge and the equipment it contains.
 The student will agree to the conditions reported online upon submission of the form

 B. RCR submission link and instructions will be provided to all residential students via their BU email prior to their initial check-in to any space, including in-term relocations.
 An example of the correspondence we send is as follows: